chef/chef-web-docs/chef_master/source/resource_log.rst

 .. code-block:: ruby

   log 'name' do
-     level                      Symbol
+    level        Symbol # default value: info
-     message                    String # defaults to 'name' if not specified notifies                   # see description
-     subscribes                 # see description
-     action                     Symbol # defaults to :write if not specified end
+    message      String # default value: 'name' unless specified action       Symbol # defaults to :write if not specified end

-where
+where:

-* ``log`` is the resource
+* ``log`` is the resource.
-* ``name`` is the name of the resource block
+* ``name`` is the name given to the resource block.
-* ``message`` is the log message to write
-* ``action`` identifies the steps the Chef Client will take to bring the node into the desired state
+* ``action`` identifies which steps the chef-client will take to bring the node into the desired state.
-* ``level`` and ``message`` are properties of this resource, with the Ruby type shown.
-See "Properties" section below for more information about all of the properties that may be used with this resource.
+* ``level`` and ``message`` are the properties available to this resource.

-.. end_tag

 Actions
 =====================================================
 .. tag resource_log_actions

-This resource has the following actions:
+The log resource has the following actions:

 ``:nothing``
    .. tag resources_common_actions_nothing